gen-js/generator-genjs/README.md

 * install ```mongodb```
 * run ```mongodb```

+* import the project as a Maven Project in your IDE
 * launch the main class ```Main.java```

-In the output, you can see the authors found by the AuthorRepository methods.
+In the output, you can see the authors found by the Main class.

 You have finished this tutorial.

 You can now have some explainations about the generator in the following chapter :

-# Exmplained sample generation
+# Explained sample generation

 This chapter explained the role and syntax of each files of the GenJS project.